lab1702/trading-notebook/README.md

 # trading-notebook
-Based on jupyter/datascience-notebook, Docker image, this adds various packages for back testing and trading.
+Based on rocker/geospatial and jupyter/datascience-notebook Docker images, this adds various packages for back testing and trading.

+Before using, edit the docker-compose.yml file to set file paths.
+You may also want to enable security, the default setup uses no passwords, it just limits access to localhost.

-To build the image:
+To build the images:

-    docker build -t trading-notebook-image --pull --no-cache .

-To run an instance:

-    docker run --rm -ti --name trading-notebook -p 127.0.0.1:8888:8888 trading-notebook-image

-Use -v to mount a local directory where you store your notebooks:

-    docker run --rm -ti --name trading-notebook -v /home/myname/mynotebooks:/home/jovyan/work -p 127.0.0.1:8888:8888 trading-notebook-image
+    sh build_images.sh

+To start the instances:

+    sh run_apps.sh

+To stop the instances:

+    sh stop_apps.sh